 - Building on Essie’s CA-based Healing to Advocacy program, design and manage the comprehensive community organizing program and membership structure that will one day facilitate the engagement of hundreds of thousands of women with incarcerated loved ones across the country.

-- Design and implement the political education program for Essie’s membership to facilitate deep learning of self, systems, and histories of oppression and resistance necessary for inclusive organizing spaces and bold intersectional demands.
+- Oversee the design and manage the implementation of the political education program for Essie’s membership to facilitate deep learning of self, systems, and histories of oppression and resistance necessary for inclusive organizing spaces and bold intersectional demands.

-- Oversee and further develop the Essie nominations program to consistently organize women with incarcerated loved ones, through expanding our partnerships with incarcerated people who nominate women in their lives to Essie.
+- Oversee and further develop Essie’s Nominations Program to reach women with incarcerated loved ones across the country through expanding our partnerships with incarcerated people who nominate women in their lives to Essie.

 - Create and maintain processes by which we measure our impact.